marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

+---
+---
 * Add to wiki page:
 * Add to references:
 * Get Judge Ironbriar involved early
   * He sends a vice justice back with Sheriff Hemlock
   * Present the vice justice to the party as a way to "inquisition" the town
-* Why did Tsuto want to talk to Ameiko?
-Look into it
-  * To talk her into joining Nualia's band
-* Was Father Tobyn Nualia's real father?
-Decide on this
-  * Nah, probably not.
-Interesting, but it adds unnecessary complications
 * Note to self: Add fire theming to this campaign
 * Drop info about the origin of Malfeshnekor as they explore Thistletop
-* Add Earthfall and Erylium to wiki page; fix ... something?
+* _Everyone_ is dour and on-edge after the fire

 Silly notes: